kglw-dot-net/phase1/releases/willoughbys-beach/index.md

 The precursor to debut album [12 Bar Bruise](../12-bar-bruise), this EP is an even rougher blend of Surf-Punk with little of the psychedelic elements KGATLW would become known for.
 Named after a beach local to some of the group members, it shows the roots of the group’s formation as an underground party band.

+# Credits

+* Recorded and mixed in 2011 by Paul Maybury at a secret location, Melbourne

+* Mastered by Joseph Carra at Crystal Mastering

+* Cover art by Ican Harem

+* Editing and layout by Jason Galea

+* Photo by Ben Butcher

 What to listen to next:

 *   [If you want to continue with the evolution of the band](../12-bar-bruise)